Kim Clijsters: Fed Cup

 While Clijsters and Henin were on the team, Belgium came closest to another Fed Cup triumph in 2006.
 In this year, the World Group consisted of eight teams in a knockout tournament.
-The three rounds were spread out over April, July, and September.
-Each tie was played as a best-of-five rubbers, with four singles followed by one doubles.
 In the first round against Russia, both Clijsters and Henin made themselves available and won three out of four singles matches to advance.
 Although Henin missed the semifinal, Clijsters and Kirsten Flipkens were able to lead Belgium to a victory over the United States, who were also short-handed without Lindsay Davenport or the Williams sisters.
 However, Clijsters was forced to miss the Fed Cup final due to a wrist injury.
 Henin and Flipkens returned for the final, which Belgium hosted against Italy.
 The tie was decided by the doubles rubber, which Belgium lost after Henin aggravated a knee injury she suffered in one of her singles rubbers and needed to retire down 2–0 in the third set.

 Clijsters also played on the Belgium Fed Cup team from 2002 to 2005, and 2010–11 after she returned from retirement.
 The team's best results in those years were two semifinal appearances in 2003 and 2011.
 Clijsters missed the ties in which Belgium was eliminated in both instances.
 Overall, Clijsters compiled a 24–4 record in Fed Cup, split across 21–3 in singles and 3–1 in doubles.